-The Palmetto Fellows Scholarship is a merit-based program established in 1988 to recognize the most academically talented high school seniors and encourage these students to attend college in the State.
+The Palmetto Fellows Scholarship is a merit-based program established in 1988 to recognize the most academically talented high school seniors and encourage these students to attend college in the state.
 The Palmetto Fellows Scholarship Program is administered by the South Carolina Commission on Higher Education.
-Palmetto Fellows may receive up to $6,700 their freshman year and up to $7,500 for their sophomore, junior and senior years.
-Half of the Scholarship is awarded in the fall term and half in the spring term.
-The Scholarship must be applied directly toward the cost of attendance, less any other gift aid received.
-Assuming continued eligibility, Palmetto Fellows may receive Scholarship funding for a maximum of eight full-time terms of study toward their first bachelor’s degree at an eligible four-year institution in South Carolina.
+Palmetto Fellows may receive up to $6,700 their freshman year, and up to $7,500 for their sophomore, junior and senior years.
+Half of the scholarship is awarded in the fall term and half in the spring term.
+The scholarship must be applied directly toward the cost of attendance, less any other gift aid received.
+Assuming continued eligibility, Palmetto Fellows may receive scholarship funding for a maximum of eight (8) full-time terms of study toward their first bachelor’s degree at an eligible four-year institution in South Carolina.

 Applications for early awards must be submitted to the Commission on Higher Education for the Palmetto Fellows Scholarship by the date established in December each academic year.
 Students must meet one of the following set of academic criteria in order to be eligible to apply for the early awards (students cannot use the early awards criteria to apply during the final awards):

 Available to first-time freshmen only.
-Eligibility requirements for the SC HOPE Scholarship include: Student must earn a minimum 3.0 cumulative GPA on the SC Uniformed Grading Policy upon high school graduation; be a SC resident at the time of high school graduation and college enrollment; not be recipients of the Palmetto Fellows Scholarship, LIFE Scholarship, or Lottery Tuition Assistance; and must meet all general eligibility criteria.
+Eligibility requirements for the S.C.
+HOPE Scholarship include: Student must earn a minimum 3.0 cumulative GPA on the S.C.
+Uniformed Grading Policy upon high school graduation; be a S.C. resident at the time of high school graduation and college enrollment; not be recipients of the Palmetto Fellows Scholarship, LIFE Scholarship or Lottery Tuition Assistance; and meet all general eligibility criteria.
 The amount of the scholarship is up to $2,800 (including a $300 book allowance) toward the cost of attendance.
 Funding is up to two (2) consecutive terms.

 LIFE & Palmetto Fellows Scholarship Enhancements